Winter Walk and Talk Series

 When the first humans set foot on New Zealand soil, they were faced with a host of new challenges.
 These new arrivals from Polynesia rapidly explored the country, and adapted their traditional skills to the new resources they found.
 They created a rich new culture and way of life that can be explored in our museum galleries.
 This is an ideal choice of walk to follow the Navigators of the Pacific tour.

-A glimpse into the lives of our Anzacs - Looking to the past to understand our future
+World War One - Looking to the past to understand our future

 6 JUL - 1:30pm / 8 AUG - 1.30pm